mreithub/pg_recall/README.md

 ### Requirements

-All you should need is PostgreSQL (9.1 or newer if you want to use `CREATE EXTENSION`, for older versions you'll have to load the script manually) with `plpgsql` enabled
+All you should need is PostgreSQL (9.1 or newer, as it relies on `LOAD EXTENSION` and `FOREACH` loops)

 Most of the code is pretty standard pl/pgsql code so it should be platform independent.